 RAIT 312 Biology of Cancer • 5 Cr.

 Emphasis is on the cellular, genetic, biochemical and environmental aspects of the disease including discussion of the multiple disease nature of cancer, its diagnosis and treatment.
-Same as BIOL 312.
+This course is intended to meet the degree requirements of the Medical Dosimetry, Technology, Nuclear Medicine and Diagnostic Medical Sonography concentrations as well as the requirements of the Medical Dosimetry certificate of the Radiation & Imaging Sciences program.
 Either BIOL 312 or RAIT 312 may be taken for credit, not both.
-Prerequisite: Acceptance into the BAS in Radiation and Imaging Sciences or permission of instructor.
 Recommended: BIOL& 160 or BIOL& 211.
+Prerequisites: Admission to the Radiation & Imaging Sciences program or permission of the program chair.

 Prerequisite: Acceptance into the program or permission of instructor.
 Recommended: BIOL& 160 or BIOL& 211.
 Same as BIOL 312.
 Either BIOL 312 or RAIT 312 may be taken for credit, not both.